virajvchavan/portfolio/src/projects/game-of-shares.md

 <a href="https://github.com/virajvchavan/Game-of-Shares" class="project_linkouts" target='_blank'>Github</a>

-I was in my 2nd year of engineering degree when I had this idea for a Share Market Simulator, to learn the basics of the share market and have fun while doing it.
+I was in my 2nd year of engineering degree when I had this idea:
+> A gamified Share Market Simulator, to learn the basics of the share market.

-Looking back, it was more of an enjoyable betting game on virtual stocks, than something that would teach you about the stock market.
+Looking back, it was more of an enjoyable betting game on virtual stocks, than something that would teach you much about the stock market.
 But it was something that introduced me to the joy of building products!

 <img src="/game-of-shares.png"/>